Sumo: A professional sumo bout

 At the initial charge, both wrestlers must jump up from the crouch simultaneously after touching the surface of the ring with two fists at the start of the bout.
-The referee (gyōji) can restart the bout if this simultaneous touch does not occur.
+The referee can restart the bout if this simultaneous touch does not occur.

-Upon completion of the bout, the referee must immediately designate his decision by pointing his gunbai or war-fan towards the winning side.
-The winning technique (kimarite) used by the winner would then be announced to the audience.
+Upon completion of the bout, the referee must immediately designate his decision by pointing his or war-fan towards the winning side.
+The winning technique used by the winner would then be announced to the audience.
 The wrestlers then return to their starting positions and bow to each other before retiring.